rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventHandler.md

 ## Overview

 Handler used to clear event listeners.
 This handler is invoked to clear a single event at a time.This handler intent is identified with field as task and value as "clearEventHandler" along with the event name which needs to be cleared in the params field of the payload.

+It performs the following actions :
+1. Parse the input message received to get the event to be cleared
+2. Clear the single event passed in the params field
+3. Save the response/error and perform schema validations
+4. Format the result and send the response back to the IntentReader

 ## Usage
 * This handler is invoked to clear a single event at a time.